Index theory of uniform pseudodifferential operators: Uniform K -homology

 Then

 is an isomorphism. \end{conj}

 Let us relate the conjecture quickly to manifolds of bounded geometry.
 First we need the following notion:

-\begin{defn}[Uniformly contractible spaces] A metric space $X$ is called \emph{uniformly contractible}, if for every $r > 0$ there is an $s > 0$ such that every ball $B_r(x)$ can be contracted to a point in the ball $B_s(x)$. \end{defn}
+\begin{defn}[Equicontinuously contractible spaces] A metric space $X$ is called \emph{equicontinuously contractible}, if for all $r > 0$ the collection of balls $\{B_r(x)\}_{x \in X}$ is equicontinuously contractible (this means that the collection of the contracting homotopies is equicontinuous).